Abibubble/icecapades/README.md

 * Health bar has been added to indicate how much health Tux has during game play.
 * Fish that are collected during game play increase Tux's health.
 * An Easter Egg when you win the game - we won't spoil the surprise, you'll have to get Tux home safely!

+### Future Features

+* Give enemies their own movement speed.
+* Leaderboard so users can see how they did compared to their friends.

 ### Audio